GIS Assessment Project

 What's Happening Now

-A group of GIS stakeholders met in early February 2022 to discuss current challenges to sharing GIS data to meet the needs of NG911.
+The GIS stakeholders met in early February 2022 to discuss current challenges to sharing GIS data to meet the needs of NG911.
 These stakeholders represented subject matter experts from across the country: GIS solution providers, GIS industry associations and professionals from emergency communication centers (ECCs), also known as public safety answering points (PSAPs).
+The Program sponsored several nationwide information-gathering sessions to ascertain the challenges encountered by GIS data stewards and stakeholders, including tribal communities and a variety of jurisdiction types (state, regional and local), size and geographic location.